oVirt/ovirt-site/source/documentation/install-guide/appe-Attaching_the_Local_ISO_Domain_to_a_Data_Center.html.md

 **Attaching the Local ISO Domain to a Data Center**

-1. In the Administration Portal, click the **Data Centers** resource tab and select the appropriate data center.
+1. In the Administration Portal, click **Compute &rarr; Data Centers** and select the appropriate data center.

+2. Click the data center's name to go to the details view.

-2. Select the **Storage** tab in the details pane to list the storage domains already attached to the data center.
+3. Click the **Storage** tab to list the storage domains already attached to the data center.

-3. Click **Attach ISO** to open the **Attach ISO Library** window.
+4. Click **Attach ISO** to open the **Attach ISO Library** window.

 4. Click the radio button for the local ISO domain.